pyenv/pyenv-virtualenv/README.md

     $ pyenv activate venv27

 `pyenv activate` acts almost like following commands.
+The activate'd virtualenv will be persisted as _shell_ version.

     $ pyenv shell venv27
     $ source "$(pyenv prefix venv27)/bin/activate"

+### Deactivate virtualenv

-You can deactivate the activate'd virtualenv by `pyenv deactivate`.
+You can `deactivate` the activate'd virtualenv by `pyenv deactivate`.

     $ pyenv deactivate

+Or, there is an alias in `activate` command.
+This is prepared for similality between other `pyenv` commands like `shell` and `local`.

+    $ pyenv activate --unset

+`pyenv deactivate` acts almost like following commands.
+You can also use virtualenv's `deactivate` in place of `pyenv deactivate`, but be careful with the _shell_ version because it will be persisted even if `deactivate` has invoked.

+    $ deactivate
+    $ pyenv shell --unset

 ### Special environment variables